Non-directional beacon: Automatic direction finder equipment

 NDB navigation consists of two parts — the automatic direction finder (ADF) equipment on the aircraft that detects an NDB's signal, and the NDB transmitter.
 The ADF can also locate transmitters in the standard AM medium wave broadcast band (530 kHz to 1700 kHz at 10 kHz increments in the Americas, 531 kHz to 1602 kHz at 9 kHz increments in the rest of the world).

 ADF equipment determines the direction or bearing to the NDB station relative to the aircraft by using a combination of directional and non-directional antennae to sense the direction in which the combined signal is strongest.
 This bearing may be displayed on a relative bearing indicator (RBI).
 This display looks like a compass card with a needle superimposed, except that the card is fixed with the 0 degree position corresponding to the centreline of the aircraft.
 In order to track toward an NDB (with no wind), the aircraft is flown so that the needle points to the 0 degree position.
 The aircraft will then fly directly to the NDB.
 Similarly, the aircraft will track directly away from the NDB if the needle is maintained on the 180 degree mark.
 With a crosswind, the needle must be maintained to the left or right of the 0 or 180 position by an amount corresponding to the drift due to the crosswind.
-Aircraft heading +/- ADF needle degrees off nose or tail = Bearing to or from NDB station.

 The formula to determine the compass heading to an NDB station (in a no wind situation) is to take the relative bearing between the aircraft and the station, and add the magnetic heading of the aircraft; if the total is greater than 360 degrees, then 360 must be subtracted.
 This gives the magnetic bearing that must be flown: (RB + MH) mod 360 = MB.